Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: The Proposed Method

 where $\pmb{z}_i^v \in \mathbb{R}^{d_v}$ is the embedded point of $\pmb{x}_i^v$ in $d_v$-dimensional feature space.
 The decoder part of autoencoder reconstructs the example as $\hat{\pmb{x}}_i^v \in \mathbb{R}^{D_{v}}$ by decoding $\pmb{z}_i^v$:

 For each view, the reconstruction loss between input and output is optimized, so as to transform the input of various forms into low-dimensional embedded features:

 On the top of each view's embedded features, we construct a clustering layer $c^v_{\mu^v}$ with learnable parameters $\{\pmb{\mu}_j^v \in \mathbb{R}^{d_v}\}_{j=1}^K$. $\pmb{\mu}_j^v$ represents the $j$-th cluster centroid of the $v$-th view.
 Additionally, DEC \cite{xie2016unsupervised} and IDEC \cite{guo2017improved} are popular single-view deep clustering methods which apply Student's $t$-distribution~\cite{maaten2008visualizing} to generate soft cluster assignments.
-The similar way is applied to calculate our clustering layer's output, which can be described as:
+A similar way is applied to calculate the output $Q^v$ of the $v$-th view's clustering layer, which can be described as:

-where $q_{ij}^v$ is the probability (soft cluster assignment) that the $i$-th example belongs to the $j$-th cluster in the $v$-th view.
-As shown in Figure \ref{fig:framework}, our framework has $V$ clustering layers and $V$ autoencoders.
+where $q_{ij}^v \in Q^v$ is the probability (soft cluster assignment) that the $i$-th example belongs to the $j$-th cluster in the $v$-th view.
+As shown in Fig. \ref{fig:framework}, our framework has $V$ clustering layers and $V$ autoencoders.
 All view's embedded features are learned independently, which is essential to learn each view's special characteristics that can provide complementary information for multi-view clustering.

 Actually, the soft assignments calculated by Eq.~(\ref{eq:q}) measure the similarity between embedded features and cluster centroids, so the clustering performance depends on the discriminative degree of embedded features.
 The discriminability (discriminative degree) of different views is different due to clear or unclear clustering structures.
 Since embedded feature $\pmb{z}_i^v$ only contains the discriminative information of the $v$-th view, we start with a global perspective and then define a unified target distribution to conduct multi-view discriminative feature learning.
-Concretely, to leverage the discriminative information across all views, we concatenate all embedded features (scaled to a same range) to generate the global feature:
+Concretely, to leverage the discriminative information across all views, we concatenate all embedded features to generate the global feature:

-After that, $k$-means \cite{macqueen1967some} is applied on the global features to calculate the cluster centroids:
+After that, $K$-means \cite{macqueen1967some} is applied on the global features to calculate the cluster centroids: